trieschlab/PymoNNto/docs/UI/cutom_ui_tab.md

 Like in the previous plotting example we can use the same string for variable evaluation and tagging.
 Therefore ['np.mean(n.voltage)', 0, 'np'] gives us the recorded mean of the voltage, selects the first and only element in the list of the tagged objects and directly converts it to a numpy array with the 'np' attribute.
 The [-1000:] at the end is optional and ensures that the plotted trace is not longer than 1000 elements, which could be the case when merging recorders of different length.
 This, however, only gives us the y-axis data.
-If we want to get the corresponding time steps on the x-axis, we can access the n.iteration trace in the same way as the y-data.
+If we want to get the corresponding time steps on the x-axis, we can access the "iteration" trace in the same way as the y-data.
 This is possible, because the Network_UI adds this recorder automatically.
 To display the custom tab, we can add it to the list of ui_modules from the first examples, which is shown at the bottom of the code block.